cmaureir/progra-alma/lectures/week8/lecture30.rst

 Users should be aware that there is no effort to synchronize changes made at the mode controller level, with status at the observing mode level.
-As an example consider the following case, the user sets the frequency of an entire array using the ``setFrequency`` command of the observing mode.
+As an example consider the following case: the user sets the frequency of an entire array using the ``setFrequency`` command of the observing mode.

 Then the user sets the frequency of antenna **DA41** using the mode controller ``setFrequency`` command.